 Orthodontic Appliances: If you wear orthodontic appliances, replace them immediately after surgery unless otherwise instructed.
 If these appliances are left out of the mouth for any length of time, it is often difficult or impossible to reinsert them.

 Diet: While you are still numb, eat soft, nourishing foods that do not require a lot of chewing.
 Do not eat anything hot while you are numb.
 Avoid foods such as nuts, seeds, rice or popcorn that could get lodged in the socket areas.
-Over the next several days, you may adjust your diet back to normal habits, with the exception of the previous listed items.
+Maintain a soft, non-chew diet for at least one week following your procedure.
 If you are a diabetic, maintain your normal diet as much as possible and follow your physician’s instructions regarding your insulin schedule.

 Pain and Medications: Unfortunately, most oral surgery is accompanied by some degree of discomfort.
 Take the pain medication that was prescribed for you as directed.
 The local anesthetic administered with the general anesthetic during your surgery normally has a 3 hour duration, and it may be difficult to control the pain once the medication wears off.

 Sock-It Gel: You have been given a pre-filled syringe of a wound dressing called Sock-it gel.
 It is suggested that you start using this the day of your procedure and as often as you would like during the course of your recovery.
 This gel can be applied directly to your extraction site, using caution to not irritate the site.
 If you have any further questions about this gel, reference the enclosed postcard.